Your guide to Christmas stocking fillers

 wooden clogs

 This Dutch tradition allegedly found its way into America when Dutch settlers immigrated to America, taking their tradition of Sinterklaas with them.
 Eventually, the wooden clogs were replaced by stockings, and Sinterklaas became known as Santa Claus.
+But when did chocolate become the go-to stocking filler gift?

 What are traditional Christmas stocking fillers?